AaronCrvl/trello-clone/README.md

 ## Running Features
 - Create card
 - Create new custom board
-- Edit board -title and card area quantity-
+- Edit board -title and card area quantity
 - Edit card
 - Move cards between boards
 - Create new board based on available  templates
 - Remove card area
 - Remove individual card from area
-- Choose boards background color
+- Choose cards background color
+- Edit tag list on each card
+- Edit history list in each card

 - *In Progress:*
    - Add all types of input in card structure